Orphée et Eurydice, Gluck arr. Berlioz / Opera Atelier with Tafelmusik

 Her rendition of Orpheus’ exultant, L’amour vient rendre à mon âme (“Hope is reborn in my soul”), complete with filigreed coloratura, rare in a work built largely on accompanied recitative, ends Act I on a thrilling note.
 Lebel’s cadenza is extraordinary, transitioning from a cappella back to full orchestra with breathtaking precision.
 Her gentle, understated handling of Gluck’s lovely showstopper, J’ai perdu mon Eurydice (“What shall I do without my Eurydice”), quite rightly commands sustained applause.’

-This season Mireille makes her role début at Charlotte in Werther at the Opéra Théâtre de Metz, Opéra de Massy, and Opéra de Reims.
-She will make her house début in the Vancouver Opera’s inaugural festival season as Cherubino in Le nozze di Figaro.
-In May she will sing the Archangel in Théodore Dubois’ rarity Le paradis perdu with conductor Jean-Claude Malgoire at the Montréal Festival Classica.
-On the concert platform she will sing Bach’s Cantata BWV 206 with the London Bach Society, led by Rodolfo Richter, and an all Vivaldi programme with Ensemble Castor led by Enrico Onofri.
-She makes return engagements with Jean-Marie Zeitouni and IMusici de Montréal singing Bach’s Christmas Oratorio, and with the Boston Early Music Festival as Minèrve in Campra’s Le carnaval de Venise.
-She is happy to open the season singing music by Bizet and Massenet in the Vancouver recital series, The Salon Sessions, in support of Out in Schools.
+In the 2016/2017 season Mireille made her role début as Charlotte in Werther at the Opéra Théâtre de Metz, Opéra de Massy, and Opéra de Reims.
+She made her house début in the Vancouver Opera’s inaugural festival season as Cherubino in Le nozze di Figaro.
+In May she sang the Archangel in Théodore Dubois’ rarity Le paradis perdu with conductor Jean-Claude Malgoire at the Montréal Festival Classica.
+She made her début in the UK singing Bach’s Cantata BWV 206 with the London Bach Society, led by Rodolfo Richter, and an all Vivaldi programme in Austria with Ensemble Castor led by Enrico Onofri.
+She made return engagements with Jean-Marie Zeitouni and IMusici de Montréal singing Bach’s Christmas Oratorio, and with the Boston Early Music Festival as Minèrve in Campra’s Le carnaval de Venise.